davedoesdemos/DatalakeDocs/DataPlatform.md

 ## Data Platform

-At it's simplest, a data platform consists of some kind of catalog to find and describe data, and a bunch of data products which will each house some kind of solution, be it a data set or a streaming data analytics solution.
-Each one is an encapsulated system with known outputs and inputs.
+At it's simplest, a data platform consists of a set of data products which will each house some kind of solution, be it a data set, a streaming data analytics solution, or a machine learning model.
+It is also generally useful, but not essential, to add some governance tooling as data products in your environment, in order to make your data sets and other products discoverable.
+These may include one or more container registries, API management portals, and data catalogues.
+Each product is an encapsulated system with known outputs and inputs.
 I have chosen to avoid going into technical architecture at this stage, because it distracts from the real challenge of a data platform which is how it fits within the organisation, who manages and maintains it, and who builds it?
 These questions must be answered before you can decide any technical aspects of the design, and they will heavily influence that design.
 Please bear in mind that this document describes a "cloud" data environment.
 If you are building a legacy architecture where you deploy the platform and then fill it with data, this document is not for you.
 This architecture is cloud native from the ground up, meaning that components are deployed as needed and the solution is modular with individually scaled parts.
-That is not to say this must be public cloud.
+That is not to say this must be public cloud, nor that we can't use shared components.
+An example of a shared component might be a storage account where we "deploy" a container for a new data product rather than deploying a new storage account.
 A data product can, and often will be implemented using traditional on-premises data products.
 The idea of cloud architecture is related to the way we implement and scale a solution in a more modular way.

 <table>
 <tr>